Statick/RecoverOrphanFields/README.md

 # RecoverOrphanFields

 VapourSynth script to recover animation frames which only exist in a single orphaned field, IVTC processes will drop these as they are unable to match them to another field to produce a full frame, resulting in jerky animation when this happens on panning scenes.
-This plugin looks for these orphaned fields and interpolates them into full frames in order to recover them and reproduce the original smoother animation
+This script looks for these orphaned fields and interpolates them into full frames in order to recover them and reproduce the original smoother animation

 ### Usage
 Two functions are required for this to work